jemdhb/QAA/QAA_lab_notebook.md

 #### Cutadapt interpretation

-**Comment on whether you expect R1s and R2s to be adapter-trimmed at different rates and why.**

-- Our 34_4H files were trimmed **more** than our 21_3G files
+- Our `34_4H `files were trimmed **more** than our `21_3G` files
 - Our R2 files were trimmed more than our R1 files.
 This makes sense because R2 runs last on the sequencer and thus are typically lower quality than R1.
 This is reflected in our cutadapt results where the percent % increased of trimmed reads is significant.

-With my adapters removed I proceeded to using Trimmomatic
+With my adapters removed I proceeded to using `Trimmomatic`

 ### Trimmomatic